tophattwaffle/THEM/readme.md

 Why the name?
 By my own admission, this is *not* the best solution to Etsy shop management.
 I'm making this mostly because I wanted to learn PowerShell better and Etsy shop management was a problem I needed to solve.

 ## Current Use Cases
+- Make bulk edits to variations in Excel and push them to Etsy
 - Exporting shop inventories to CSV file (Variations)
 - Tracking open orders for all shops using Home Assistant

 ## Planned Features
 - Automated quantity "pegging" to reset and items inventory every so often.
-- Updating order inventories (Variations) in bulk

 How to get this running: